crnw-dev/IslandArchitect/SECURITY.md

 ## Reporting a bug

-Open an issue to reports bugs!
+Open an issue to report bugs!